-In these unprecedented times, we believe it is important to reach out and support the audiences and artists that form our creative community.
+While our doors remain closed in these unusual times, we understand how important it is for us to reach out and support the audiences and artists that form our creative community.

-We are delighted to be able to present our Mercury Online programme to our audiences and community for free during this unprecedented time.
-However, if you do feel able, we hope you might consider supporting our work with a donation to the Mercury Rising campaign.
+We are delighted to be able to present our Mercury Online programme for free, however, if you do feel able, we hope you will consider supporting our work with a donation to the Mercury Rising campaign.
 Thank you.

 Mercury Online Festival 2020

-We’ve joined together with University of Essex, Signals and the Lakeside Theatre to launch a brand, new Digital Theatre and Performance Festival taking place over the weekend 21-23 August 2020.
+Earlier in the year we joined together with University of Essex, Signals and the Lakeside Theatre to launch a brand new digital theatre and performance festival that took place over a weekend in August.

-Presented as part of #MercuryOnline, the Online Festival is an exciting new opportunity to showcase the best work by creatives from the east of England in a celebration of all things virtual.
+The online festival was an exciting new opportunity to showcase the best work by creatives from the East of England in a celebration of all things virtual.

-Join our weekly Mercury Masterclasses, run by creative professionals from across the industry, offering you a chance to engage, learn and network with fellow theatre and arts enthusiasts.
+We have hosted a whole range of Mercury Masterclasses, run by creative professionals from across the industry, offering chances for budding creatives to engage, learn and network with theatre and arts enthusiasts.

-Each week a different course leader will lead a virtual session via the Zoom, delving into their specialist subject to share their knowledge and skills with an online audience for FREE.
+Each week a different creative led a virtual session via Zoom, delving into their specialist subjects to share their knowledge and skills with an online audience for free.

 Mercury Songwriting Contest

-Here at the Mercury we really do believe we can improve the world one song at a time and that’s why we’re over the moon to announce our brand new songwriting contest.
+Here at the Mercury we really do believe we can improve the world one song at a time and that’s why we were over the moon to host a brand new songwriting contest.